If you’ve been wishing for a way to strengthen connection and communication through shared experience, this may be a good fit.

 Hands-on outdoor skills

-Fire-building, navigation, canoeing basics, teamwork challenges, and more — taught in a supportive, step-by-step way.
+Fire-building, navigation, canoeing basics, teamwork challenges, and more — taught in a supportive, confidence-building environment.

 Not a hardcore survival program, but a guided, family-friendly challenge weekend where everyone contributes.